 Knowledge and Library Services offer two types of output for your literature search results:

 This is a simple list of the relevant results of a literature search, in chronological or author order.
-This type of search will usually take at least 1 week.

 2. Annotated bibliography

-Request a literature search via the KLS enquiries portal
+Via the KLS enquiries portal

 You will need to be registered on the UKHSA Knowledge and Library Services enquiries portal in order to request a literature search.
 It is easy to register, just follow the instructions below.